dprojects/getDimensions/Demo/README.md

 ## Demo002_constraints

-This demo example shows how to use dowels, pilot holes and countersinks with  `c - report type`.
+This demo example shows how to create dowels, pilot holes and countersinks at FreeCAD.
+Also You can generate `c - report type` to see named constraints report.

 |   |   |
 |---|---|